monte-flora/scikit-explain/README.md

                                 )
 ```
 ### Permutation Importance
 For predictor ranking, MintPy uses both single-pass and multiple-pass permutation importance method (Breiman 2001; Lakshmanan et al. 2015; McGovern et al. 2019).
-Tutorial notebooks computing and plotting permutation importance results is available here.

 <a href="url"><img src="images/multi_pass_perm_imp.png" align="center" height="250" width="500" ></a>

 ### Partial dependence and Accumulated Local Effects
 To compute the expected functional relationship between a predictor and an ML model's prediction, you can use partial dependence or accumulated local effects.
+There is also an option for second-order interaction effects.

 <a href="url"><img src="images/ale_1d.png" align="center" height="500" width="500" ></a>

 <a href="url"><img src="images/ale_2d.png" align="center" height="500" width="500" ></a>

 ### Feature Contributions
 To explain specific examples, you can use SHAP values.
 MintPy employs both KernelSHAP for any model and TreeSHAP for tree-based methods.
 In future work, MintPy will also include DeepSHAP for convolution neural network-based models.
+MintPy can create the summary and dependence plots from the shap python package, but is adapted for multiple predictors and an easier user interface.
+It is also possible to plot contributions for a single example or summarized by model performance.

 <a href="url"><img src="images/feature_contribution_single.png" align="center" height="500" width="700" ></a>